ympbyc/Pasta/README.md

 | |  |_____|     | || ||____|  |____|| || |  |_______.'  | || |   |_____|    | || ||____|  |____|| |
 | |              | || |              | || |              | || |              | || |              | |
 | '--------------' || '--------------' || '--------------' || '--------------' || '--------------' |
  '----------------'  '----------------'  '----------------'  '----------------'  '----------------'
 ```

-Pasta is an extremely lightweight (53 lines - uncompressed) MVC-like framework for JavaScript.
+Pasta is an extremely lightweight (71 lines - uncompressed) Actor-based application framework for JavaScript.
 Pasta is designed to work best with non-browser platforms such as Titanium mobile but can easily be adapted for browsers, too.

+If you are not familiar with the term **actor**, I suggest you read [ympbyc/Pasta/docs/actorsInJs.md](https://github.com/ympbyc/Pasta/master/docs/actorsInJs.md).

 Features
 --------

 ### The State ###

-Every application built with Pasta has a single model that holds all the sub-models that changes during execution.
+Every application built with Pasta has a single model that holds all the sub-models that are passed around between actors as a READONLY object.
 We call it **the state**.
 Pasta programs are referencially transparent about **the state**, meaning it is guaranteed the state maps one-to-one to the view.
 Allowing apps to hibernate and respring.

-### Configuration-oriented ###
+### The Actors ###

-Unlike other frameworks, Pasta programs does not contain classes.
+Unlike other frameworks, Pasta source does not contain classes.
-Instead, they consist of two **configuration hash** and several UI components.
-The first configuration hash is called the `appModel`.
-It maps `signals` to actors(functions) that produce patches to the current state of the app.
-The second config hash called `viewUpdateRule` is used to reflect the changes to UIs.
+Instead they are made up of actors: an **appActor**, an **viewUpdateActor** and several **UI actors**.
+Each actor contains many smaller actors inside it.
+`Pasta` function takes these three kinds of actors and connects them to form one application.

-Functions in these hashes are given access to a carefuly chosen set of informations and APIs
+Each of the actors named above are given access to only a limited range of objects, making it impossible to breach the Presentation-Domain-Separation concept.
-to let users think **inside of the box** so the paradigm doesn't break.

 ### Functional ###

-May be because of too much exposure to Scheme and SML, I happen to be no longer appreciating OOP as much as I did a while back.
 Pasta is an attempt to do GUI programming in a functional way, yet easy enough to learn.

 `Pasta.__` provides some basic enumerable functions that are convinient when working with collection type models.
 If `Pasta.__` does not suffice your needs, checkout underscore.js.

 How it works